jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (3) Before deciding to vary a determination, the Minister must consult— (a) all organisations that would be affected by a variation that the Minister proposes; and (b) all other persons and organisations that the Minister thinks fit to consult.
-(4) However, the Minister is not required to consult under subsection (3) in relation to a variation of the conditions under section 419(3)﻿(d) that set limits on the fees that organisations may charge domestic students and employers.
+(4) However, the Minister is not required to consult under subsection (3) in relation to a variation of the conditions under section 419(3)﻿(d) that set limits or requirements relating to fees that organisations may charge domestic students and employers.
 (5) If the Minister varies a determination, an organisation affected by the variation must— (a) consider whether any amendments are needed to its plan as a result of the variation; and (b) if it considers that a significant amendment is needed to its plan, or that its plan needs to be replaced, ask TEC to approve the significant amendment to, or the replacement of, its plan under clause 20 of Schedule 18.